jhill1/SEPwC/source/Revision_control_5.inc.rst

     +++ b/mars.txt
     @@ -1 +1,4 @@
-     Cold and dry, but everything is my favourite colour +The two moons may be a problem for werewolves +But the Mummy will appreciate the lack of humidity +An ill-considered change
+     Cold and dry, but everything is my favourite colour +The two moons may be a problem for satellites +But Branston will appreciate the lack of humidity +An ill-considered change